SEIU/bitdrop/README.md

 If a file with the specified id and raw\_hash exists, a 200 is returned (and the file is deleted).
 If it does not exist, a 404 is returned.

+# Notes

+¹ We are aware of chosen-prefix and length-extension attacks on SHA-1.
+We also know about the computational feasability of birthday-attack collisions on SHA-1 (in 2025 it takes about 1 GPU year to find a collision, but is well parallelizable).

+However, none of these have any relevance to the use we make of the hash.
+Even a hash as (intentionally) insecure as CRC32 would (almost) suffice since the only purpose of the hash is detecting *accidental* collisions.
+However, CRC32 is small enough that even accidental collisions isn't outrageously unlikely.